-The song that celebrates “the most famous” ruminant of the last 100 years was based on a character created for a department store.
+The song that celebrates this “most famous” of ruminants was based on a character created for a department store.

 And not just any department store: Montgomery Ward was a retail giant in the middle part of the last century.
-In 1939, a staff copywriter named Robert L. May was given an assignment to create a character for a line of holiday-themed coloring books the company wanted to peddle to kids.
-May came up with a story about a plucky reindeer who saves Christmas—after rejecting several names (like Rollo), he decided to call his creation Rudolph.
-The coloring book was an huge success, selling millions of copies in the years that followed.
+In 1939, a staff copywriter named Robert L. May was assigned to create a character for a line of holiday-themed coloring books the company wanted to peddle to kids.
+May came up with a story about a plucky reindeer who saves Christmas.
+After rejecting several names (like Rollo), he decided to call his creation Rudolph.
+The coloring book was a huge success, Montgomery Ward sold millions of copies.

 Ten years later, May contacted a brother-in-law, a Jewish songwriter by the name of Johnny Marks—who we’ll hear about again—to write a song based on his original coloring-book story.
 Released in time for the holiday season, Gene Autry’s version of “Rudolph the Red Nosed Reindeer” was the top-charting song during Christmas of 1949.